We operate from one of the UK’s first carbon-neutral off-grid large-scale

 Each panel is capable of producing up to 11.47MWp of clean renewable electricity per annum, which is enough electricity to power approximately 3,545 homes.

-The Solar Farm provides for all of our electrical consumption during daylight hours every day of the year, and surplus electricity flows back to the grid for powering local homes.
+All of our electrical consumption in the engineering and manufacturing operations is met through this green energy supply.
 Using green energy to power our manufacturing operation allows us to be as environmentally friendly as possible.

 Saving 165,000 tonnes of carbon over the next 25 years

-Anaerobic digestion breaks down organic matter to produce biogas.
-All organic matter is grown on the local farms of our partner company, including maize, grass and whole crop cereal.
-What’s left from the process is 3,000 tonnes of organic fertiliser, which is spread back on to the farmland in place of fossil fuel derived fertilisers and saves five tonnes of carbon for every ton of Nitrogen.
+Anaerobic digestion breaks down organic matter to produce biogas, this organic matter (such as maize, grass and whole-crop cereal) is largely grown on local farms.
+What’s left from the digestion process is 3,000 tonnes of organic fertiliser, which is spread back on to the farmland in place of fossil fuel-derived fertilisers and saves five tonnes of carbon for every ton of Nitrogen.

-The Anaerobic Digester powers the factory at night and fulfils some of the factory’s heat requirements, replacing significant usage of fossil fuels.
-Surplus electricity flows to the grid as electricity for the local area.
+The Anaerobic Digester facility provides us with power for our production facilities at night and fulfils some of the factory’s heat requirements.
+Surplus electricity produced by the operator flows to the grid as electricity for the local area.

 Evolving our processes is key to reducing our carbon footprint and working with the local communities to help educate and empower sustainable choices.